kusti8/hue-plus/README.md

 `sudo hue -g 1 fixed FFFFFF` will bring up a color picker to choose a color
 ### Set a specific channel
-`sudo hue -c 1 fixed FFFFFF` where 1 is channel one and 2 is channel 2
+`sudo hue -c 1 fixed FFFFFF` where 1 is channel one and 2 is channel two
 ## Usage
 ```
 usage: hue [-h] [-p PORT] [-c CHANNEL] [-g GUI]